Over the years I’ve discovered, shared and lost many useful links.

 (I simplify this by using pre-made wraps/Lebanese bread/pizza base, minced lamb/beef/pork which I premix with spices, breadcrumbs, eggs and milk in the food processor and store in tubs in the freezer, usually omitting the fries… really, the point of it is the Preserved Lemon Kewpie Mayo.)

-Roasted Pumpkin + Pear + Tomato Soup (topped with crumbled blue cheese or sausage)
+Roasted Pumpkin + Pear + Tomato Soup (serve topped with crumbled blue cheese or diced sausage or cheese toasties)

 Over the years I have cooked many pumpkin soups, my style ever-evolving.
-My current go-to method is to roast pumpkin halves with seeds removed, scoop cooked flesh away from the skin into a saucepan, add a can of drained and well-rinsed cannellini beans, and 2 – 3 cups of white miso broth… enough to obtain to soup consistency using a stick blender.
-Sometimes I add a couple of spoonfuls of tahini paste, ground ginger and cumin for more flavour and texture depending on the quality of the pumpkin.
+My current go-to method is to roast pumpkin halves or quarters with seeds removed then wrapped in foil.
+At the same time roast pears, tomatoes and garlic cloves drizzled in olive oil in a separate lidded casserole dish.
+Scoop cooked pumpkin flesh away from the skin and add along with the cooked pears, tomato, garlic and olive oil to a saucepan with 2 – 3 cups of white miso broth… enough to obtain a thick soup consistency using a stick blender.
+Sometimes I add a can of drained and well-rinsed cannellini beans or a couple of spoonfuls of tahini paste, ground ginger and cumin for more flavour and texture depending on the quality of the pumpkin.

 Peanut Butter & Chocolate Chip Cookies (gluten free)